-logical\unit The logical unit number for the device.
+logical_unitThe logical unit number for the device.
 It is used by only a few SCSI devices such as RAIDs (an array of disks with built-in redundancy) to address disks within the device.
-The logical\unit is normally 0.
+The logical_unit is normally 0.

 If you give the q command without arguments, you are prompted for these values.